zsyg/Homekit-Device-Stack/README.md

 ## Credits
-HomeKit Device Stack is based on the awesome [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) library, developed by KhaosT and the other devs, without it, projects like this on are not possible.
+HomeKit Device Stack is based on the awesome [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) library, without it, projects like this one are not possible.

 ## Version History
   - 1.0.0